mistrmochov/magiskWaydroid/README.md

 # magiskWaydroid
 __________________________________________________________________________________________________________________________________________________________________________________________

+**DISCONTINUED**

+This project has been discontinued and will no longer recieve any updates, because I have create a new project for Magisk managment on Waydroid.

+I have made a fork of latest KitsuneMagisk and made small patches to make it working with Waydroid once again.
+As a follow up to this, I've written full CLI Magisk installer and manager for Waydroid in Rust, which uses this patched version of KitsuneMagisk.
+Please give this project a try: https://github.com/mistrmochov/WaydroidSU

+If you wish to continue using this project, you can.
+It will not be removed.

 Changelog:

 (V - 0.8): Added arm64 support, but I don't have any arm device, So I was not able to test It.
 So If you anyone will be using arm version, please let me know, If it works :)